MicrosoftDocs/ATADocs/ATPDocs/deploy/install-sensor.md

 # Install the Microsoft Defender for Identity sensor

-This article describes how to install the Microsoft Defender for Identity sensor, including a standalone sensor, using the installation wizard.
+This article describes how to install the Microsoft Defender for Identity sensor, including a standalone sensor.
+The default recommendation is to use the UI.
+However:

-- If you're using a proxy, we recommend that you install the sensor and configure your proxy together from the command line.
-For more information, see [Configure endpoint proxy and internet connectivity settings](configure-proxy.md).
+- **When installing the sensor on Windows Server Core, or to deploy the sensor via a software deployment system**, follow the steps for [silent installation](#defender-for-identity-sensor-silent-installation) instead.

-- When installing the sensor on Windows Server Core, or to deploy the sensor via a software deployment system, follow the steps for [silent installation](#defender-for-identity-sensor-silent-installation) instead.
+- **If you're using a proxy**, we recommend that you install the sensor and configure your proxy together from the command line.
+For more information, see [Configure endpoint proxy and internet connectivity settings](configure-proxy.md) and [Run a silent installation with a proxy configuration](#run-a-silent-installation-with-a-proxy-configuration).

 ## Prerequisites